fluidtrends/carmel/docs/whitepaper/README.md

 What that really means is that the power resides with the controlling party, the platform, leaving the key stakeholders of the system, the teachers and students, powerless to make key decisions.

 If we want to create a model that works best for those who really want to learn and for those who want to teach, we must give them full control of the ecosystem and stay back and let them decide what's best for the community as a whole.
 That includes giving teachers full control of pricing and giving them 100% revenue share.

+The only way to reduce our dependency on a centralized authority in a learning ecosystem, is to architect the entire model from scratch as a decentralized community consisting solely of teachers and students.

+**That's precisely how Carmel is architected.
+As a Decentralized Community of Teachers and Students, with absolutely no dependency on a central third party authority.**